We operate in Cambodia, mainly in the capital Phnom Penh and surrounding districts, but also in Sihanoukville and Siem Reap (Angkor).

 Today, nearly 20 percent of Cambodian children in primary schools are considered to be failing by the Ministry of Education.

 Our remedial education methodology was recently accredited by the Cambodian Ministry of Education.
-As a result, the curriculum can be used in all state schools in Cambodia to benefit the largest number of children in failing situation.
+As a result, the curriculum can be used in all state schools in Cambodia to benefit the largest number of children who are failing.

 We are currently rolling out remedial classes in the state schools of five provinces in Cambodia (see "our projects").
 We are doing this in close collaboration with the Ministry.
 It will benefit 6,000 children per annum.